 Which is kind of beautiful because it’s an equalizer.
-I promise you this, if you keep showing up and practicing deliberately you WILL get better, even at live video.
+I promise you this, if you keep showing up and practicing deliberately you WILL get better, even at live streaming.

-That’s my not-so-secret answer to you for how you can get better at just about anything in life, even live video.
+That’s my not-so-secret answer to you for how you can get better at just about anything in business, even live video.

 Wishing you your version of success!